Budgeting Basics to Help You Manage Your Money

 After you’ve listed your fixed monthly expenses, it's time to dig deeper to find out where the rest of your money goes.
 Take out your checkbook or pull your latest bank statement to help you with this step.
 Jot down how much you spend on things like utilities, groceries, entertainment, subscriptions, and so on.
-This handy worksheet can help you with keeping track of expenses.
+A monthly budget worksheet can help you with keeping track of expenses.

 Another option for tracking your spending is syncing your checking account or credit cards to a budgeting app like Mint.
 The app automatically records your purchases for you and you can manually enter cash purchases or withdrawals from your bank account.
 You can also use the app to create your budget and set savings goals.

 Once you have your income total and your expense total, the next step is relatively easy.
 You simply subtract your expenses from your income.